Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 **KalaWindow** requires Windows 10 (1809 build 17763) or higher and is not supported on older versions.

-**KalaWindow** plans to support **Linux** in a later version but no support for Mac, ARM, console, mobile or Web is planned.
+**KalaWindow** plans to support **Linux** in a later version but no support for Mac, ARM, console, mobile.

 Some **KalaWindow** headers pull in official GL extension headers:
 - `opengl_functions_core.hpp` includes `glcorearb.h` and `glext.h`
 - `opengl_functions_win.hpp` includes `wgleht.hpp`
 - `opengl_functions_linux.hpp` includes `glxeht.hpp`

-**KalaWindow** plans to support Vulkan 1.3 in a later version, DirectX or other render pipelines will never be supported.
+**KalaWindow** plans to support Vulkan 1.3 in a later version: DirectX, MoltenVK or other render pipelines will never be supported.

 ---